tbensky/PrologScheduling/README.md

 be able to handle such things, *but you still have to tell it how.*  All told, Prolog is a search language.
-Its core looks at all of your unknowns and tries to "instantiate" them with values that are consistent with rules and data you've told it about.
+Its core looks at all of your unknowns and tries to "instantiate" them with values that are consistent with rules and data you've presented it with.

-Internally, it contains all of the best "search" practices for matching a pattern (you give it), to some data (that you also give it).
-It returns "true" if it finds a match between the two.
-It is generalized search language, that uses backtracking for search efficiency.
+Internally, it contains all of the best "search" practices for matching a rule you need to satisfy about your unknowns, to some data.
+It returns "true" if it finds a match between the two, and shows you what values of your unknowns make it all work.

 The power of Prolog as we see it is twofold: